psychemedia/storytelling-notes/smuggling.md

 Medieval Maritime Law from Oléron to
 Wisby: Jurisdictions in the Law of the Sea
 Edda Frankot
- Regulations regarding maritime law were recorded in compilations like the Rôles d’Oléron [Rolls of Oléron] and the so-called Wisby Sea Law, which in the past have been ascribed a wide-spread validity The existence of various town laws including maritime regulations suggests, however, that the law of the sea was not
+ Regulations regarding maritime law were recorded in compilations like the Rôles d'Oléron [Rolls of Oléron] and the so-called Wisby Sea Law, which in the past have been ascribed a wide-spread validity The existence of various town laws including maritime regulations suggests, however, that the law of the sea was not